 2.2.1.
 Independent variables.
-As part of the first lecture in the course, the students were asked to fill out a survey regarding their background in terms of programming experience, for example, knowledge in C. The survey material is presented in Table 1.
+As part of the first lecture in the course, the students were asked to fill out a survey regarding their background in terms of knowledge in software development, including programming experience, for example, knowledge in C. The survey does not claim to capture real knowledge and experience.
+The objective was to use easy quantifiable measures and evaluate whether these were sufficient to understand the performance of the subjects.
+The survey material is presented in Table 1.
 A third column allowed the students to fill an answer.

-These three measures become the independent variables in the study.
-The objective of the survey was to capture their programming experience both in general and in C and C++ specifically.
-C was enforced as a mandatory programming language independent of the previous knowledge of the students.
+These seven measures become the independent variables in the study.
+The objective of the survey was to capture their both general background in software development and programming experience.
+A particular emphasis was put on C and C++, since C was enforced as a mandatory programming language independent of the previous knowledge of the students.
 Given that we enforced a language, we wanted to know whether this also meant that the students produced software of different quality based on their prior knowledge in C, C++ and programming in general.
 To enforce a specific programming language is not in accordance with the recommendation in [5].
 This also meant that we provided a coding and counting standard.
 It should be noted that the background and experience are measured from an educational perspective rather than practical experience.
 Thus, the measures would probably have to be changed if replicating the study in an industrial context.